-HABC's policy on pets in family developments is set forth in the Pet Policy for Family Developments (the Pet Policy) which can be located using this link: Pet Policy.
+HABC's policy on pets in family developments is set forth in the Pet Policy for Family Developments (the Pet Policy) which can be located in the Appendices section of this ACOP.
 The Pet Policy is reasonably related to the legitimate interest of HABC in providing a decent, safe, and sanitary living environment for residents, providing standards aimed at creating the best possible environment for both pet owners and non-pet owners, and promoting responsible care of pets.